primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 _Referral information (external)_ - If an individual or organization who does not use Primero will be providing the service, fill out the below fields.
 - **Is this a referral to an external system / user?** - Check this box to indicate that this service will be provided by an individual or organization not using Primero.
 Checking this box also allows you to perform an **External Referral** for this service.
 - **Service Provider** - Name of the individual who will provide the service.
-- **Implementing Agency** - Agency or organization who will provide the service.
+- **Service Provider** - Agency or organization who will provide the service.
 - **Service Location** - Place where the service will be provided.
 ![](img/v2/services-subform-ext-referral.png)